Either God's desire is frustrated — or "all" does not mean every individual. Pick one.

 Here is a thought experiment.
 God desires all men to be saved.
 God is omnipotent.
 God is sovereign.
 Hold those three claims in your hand at the same time.
 Now tell me: why isn't everyone saved?

 There are only three possible answers.
 Either God wants to save everyone and cannot — in which case He is not omnipotent.
-Or God could save everyone and will not — in which case "desires" does not mean what the Arminian claims.
+Or God could save everyone and will not — in which case "desires" does not mean what the objection needs it to mean.
 Or the word "all" does not mean every individual who has ever lived.
 Pick one.
 There is no fourth door.

-The Arminian chooses door one without realizing it — and puts a ceiling on God's power that Scripture never puts there.
-The Reformed reading chooses door three, and the choice is not arbitrary: Paul told us exactly what he meant one verse earlier.
+The objection chooses door one without realizing it — and puts a ceiling on God's power that Scripture never puts there.
+Door three is not an escape hatch; it is Paul's own: he told us exactly what he meant two verses earlier.

 "I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people — for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.
 This is good, and pleases God our Savior, who wants all people to be saved and to come to a knowledge of the truth.
 For there is one God and one mediator between God and mankind, the man Christ Jesus, who gave himself as a ransom for all people."